ceph/ceph/doc/install/chef.rst

 Installing Chef Client
 ----------------------
-Install the Chef client on the Chef Workstation.
-If you use the same host for the workstation and server, you may have performed a number of these steps.
+Install the Chef client on the Chef Workstation and nodes.
 See `Installing Chef Client on Ubuntu or Debian`_

 Create a directory for the GPG key. ::